olgupila/STORM-AI-devkit-2025/docs/README.md

 <div align="left">

 ## Getting started
+The challenge dataset can be downloaded from <a href="https://www.dropbox.com/scl/fo/jt5h1f82iycjb8elybmlz/h?rlkey=bjcmny486ddf7m0j7b9uok9ww&dl=0">here</a>.
 You can find installation instructions for the development toolkit (devkit) on the [installation page](https://splid-devkit.readthedocs.io/en/latest/installation.html), and detailed information about the dataset is available on the [dataset page](https://splid-devkit.readthedocs.io/en/latest/dataset.html).

 For those interested in participating in the satellite pattern-of-life identification challenge, please refer to the competition [landing page](https://eval.ai/web/challenges/challenge-page/2164/overview) for complete details.